ShengHangNB/41004-Capstone/README.md

 ![image](https://user-images.githubusercontent.com/70006591/117805275-5a4b1380-b28b-11eb-9e7d-9c2696c27c64.png)

 4.As year goes by, some nodes will die (current year > node’s end year), all these died node will be converted to hollow circle with orange border, with the disappearance of the label name.
-But the user still can know the information of this nodes if hovering the mouse in it.
+But the user still can know the information of this node if hovering the mouse in it.

 ![image](https://user-images.githubusercontent.com/70006591/117805285-5cad6d80-b28b-11eb-8298-b765c2412b16.png)

 5.As year goes by, some edges will die as well (current year > weight’s end year), all these died line will be converted into orange dashed line.
-The user can still know the information of this nodes if hovering the mouse in it.
+The user can still know the information of this edge if hovering the mouse in it.

 ![image](https://user-images.githubusercontent.com/70006591/117805294-5f0fc780-b28b-11eb-9a3a-2a80ab53eccd.png)